ThomasDLi/SPU/README.md

 - 16 instructions avaliable currently with minimal edits required in order to increase up to 128 instructions
 - 16 clock cycles required for each instruction

+- R/W flag for memory

+- support for external I/O

+- turing complete

 - maximum clock speed of idfk

 ### instructions

 - still writing firmware

 ## todo

 - write firmware
 - create pcb
+- design a VIA for the processor for I/O
 - design ram and motherboard